aurzenligl/prophy/docs/schema.rst

 Limitations
 -------------

-Currently there are no includes or scoped definitions in the language.
+Currently there are no scoped definitions in the language.

-American scientists, however, do work on both.